Alabama Department of Corrections: History

 In his February 2017 State of the State address, Governor Bentley talked in more detail about his proposed three-faceted approach to overhaul the Department of Corrections: "One, close Julia Tutwiler Prison for Women and build a new 1,200 bed women’s facility; Two, consolidate 13 of 15 close- and medium-security men’s facilities into three, new, 4,000-bed, state-of-the-art prisons and; Three, repurpose and renovate the remaining antiquated, facilities into Rehabilitation and Re-entry Centers focused on preparing inmates for release back into the community."

-In June, 2017 a federal court pointed out the Department provided inadequate mental health case, suicide prevention, psychotherapy, programming, out-of-cell time as well as monitoring of suicidal inmates.
+In June 2017 a federal court pointed out the Department provided inadequate mental health case, suicide prevention, psychotherapy, programming, out-of-cell time as well as monitoring of suicidal inmates.

 In 2019 the U.S. Department of Justice found conditions in Alabama prisons to be unsafe and unconstitutional, as result of a long civil rights investigation prompted by numerous deaths from violence in Alabama lockups.
 Prisoners routinely face prisoner-on-prisoner violence and sexual abuse, unprotected by the State.
 The DOJ notes "a high level of violence that is too common, cruel, of an unusual nature, and pervasive."
 The detailed report outlines cases of inmate deaths, rapes, extortion of prisoners' families and rampant contraband weapons and drugs.
-It says facilities violate the constitution, by not providing "adequate humane conditions of confinement."
+It says facilities violate the constitution, by not providing "adequate humane conditions of confinement".

 By the end of 2019, the legislature had not yet funded Governor Bentley's plan for new facilities.
 The state announced that most of the Holman prison would be closed.

+In October 2021, Governor Kay Ivey signed a prison construction package into law.
+The $1.3 billion package includes three prison construction bills and one prison reform bill.
+Among them, House Bill 5 allocates $400 million of federal COVID relief funds towards the construction of two new 4,000 bed facilities.
+House Bill 2, a sentencing reform bill, requires "inmates to spend a period at the end of their prison sentences on release under supervision by the Alabama Bureau of Pardons and Paroles instead of staying in prison until the last day."
+The construction cost of one facility, a 4,000-bed men's prison in Elmore County, increased by 56 percent to over $1 billion in 2023.

+In January 2024, a lawsuit was filed after prisoners who’d died while in Alabama DOC custody were returned with vital organs missing.
+This follows several reported incidents of prisoners being found dead in Alabama prisons being returned missing such organs.